TimoSto/ThesorTeX/services/thesisTool/documentation/documentation_en.md

 ---

-title: How can I add a bibliography entry?
+## How can I add a bibliography entry?

 First navigate to the project in which you want to add an entry.
 To do this, click on the corresponding list entry on the start page.